 The manner by which causes of disease act together to increase disease risk can have important public health implications, as above additive effects lead to the clustering of risk factors generating a greater burden of disease in the population.
-For example it has been suggested that the risk of liver disease associated with the combination of obesity and heavy alcohol consumption is greater than multiplicative (ref), and adverse trends for these two risk factors would be predicted to generate considerable increases in liver disease.
+For example it has been suggested that the risk of liver disease associated with the combination of obesity and heavy alcohol consumption is greater than multiplicative , and adverse trends for these two risk factors would be predicted to generate considerable increases in liver disease.
 It is difficult to estimate such effects, however, as confounding can be magnified when examining two already confounded risk factors.
-By analogy with factorial randomised controlled trials, where separate randomisation of different treatments allows characterization of interactions between them (ref), Mendelian randomization studies can investigate disease risk associated with combinations of genetic variants and through this obtain unconfounded estimates of the effect of co-occurrence of the two risk factors that the genetic variants are taken to be indicators of.
+By analogy with factorial randomised controlled trials, where separate randomisation of different treatments allows characterization of interactions between them, Mendelian randomization studies can investigate disease risk associated with combinations of genetic variants and through this obtain unconfounded estimates of the effect of co-occurrence of the two risk factors that the genetic variants are taken to be indicators of.

 Multiphenotype Mendelian randomization

 In some situations genetic variants tend to be associated with more than one intermediate phenotype, and estimating the causal effect of one particular intermediate phenotype is rendered problematic.
-A case in point are categories of blood lipids that associated with coronary heart disease, in particular HDL cholesterol and triglycerides, which are highly inversely correlated and cannot be reliably separated using purely statistical approaches in observational studies (ref 1991).
-The large number of genetic variants related to HDL-C and triglycerides generally associate with both, but to a greater or lesser degrees (ref, generate figure from data?) and thus genetic instruments created with multiple variants do not purely relate to one of the two lipids.
-In this context regression methods can be applied to attempt to separate the effects; two independent studies utilizing this approach suggested that the causal influence of triglycerides was robust, whereas the apparent protective effect of HDL-C was not (Do et al, Holmes et al).
+A case in point are categories of blood lipids that associated with coronary heart disease, in particular HDL cholesterol and triglycerides, which are highly inversely correlated and cannot be reliably separated using purely statistical approaches in observational studies.
+The large number of genetic variants related to HDL-C and triglycerides generally associate with both, but to a greater or lesser degrees and thus genetic instruments created with multiple variants do not purely relate to one of the two lipids.
+In this context regression methods can be applied to attempt to separate the effects; two independent studies utilizing this approach suggested that the causal influence of triglycerides was robust, whereas the apparent protective effect of HDL-C was not .
 Unlike in the situation with factorial Mendelian randomization there is a dependence on attempting to statistically separate effects, which reintroduces problems in conventional observational studies.
 Both the appropriateness of different statistical approaches and whether reliable answers can be obtained in the multiphenotype context remain areas of active investigation.

 Gene by environment interaction interpreted within the Mendelian randomization framework